emmapa/proximity_kit/PK_MUV/README.md

 <p align="center"><img src="images/config_5.png"></p>

 Click save and the kit will be now connected, the Config Led blinks green and you are ready to use the kit.
-It is also possible to enter in configuration mode manually, see the below section "configuration mode".
+It is also possible to enter in configuration mode manually, see the below section [configuration mode](Configuration-Mode).

 ### Modes and Routines/Messages
 The operation of the PK_MUV can be described by modes and routine.